 I had the privilege of presenting at the 2017 RODA-OBA Diversity Conference in Toronto.
 It was humbling and fascinating to listen to the other speakers present.
-The over arching theme of the conference was, Where we are and where we are heading, and I spoke, as part of a panel, on careers and the future of law.
+The overarching theme of the conference was, Where we are and where we are heading, and I spoke, as part of a panel, on careers and the future of law industry.

 The legal profession has changed.
 Although it has been coming for many years, change has certainly accelerated over the last five years at a fairly rapid pace in comparison to previous years.
 There will be challenges and opportunities for lawyers of the future and below I have summarized the main points I presented on at the conference: